sosandstrom/gaelic/README.md

 * [Security](#security) out-of-the-box with Basic Authentication and OAuth2
 * [CRUD resources](#crud-resources) with Leaf, Service and mardao Dao
 * [App Domain](#app-domain) management mapping to GAE Namespace

+and non-functional requirements:

+* Core dependency only to Jackson and Slf4j
+* Security adds dependency to commons-codec

 Application Configuration
 -------------------------